-The Board comprises two Executive Directors and six Non-Executive Directors providing an appropriate balance of executive and non-executive positions on the Board.
+The Board comprises one Executive Director and six Non-Executive Directors providing an appropriate balance of executive and non-executive positions on the Board.
 The directors have a broad range of relevant strategic, industry, financial, governance and other experience to enable the Company to fulfil its objective of becoming one of the world’s most important producers of multi-nutrient fertilizer.

 A clear separation is maintained between the responsibilities of the Chairman and the Managing Director and CEO.
 The Chairman is responsible for leading the Board and the Managing Director and CEO is responsible for the overall performance of the Company.

 The Chairman, Russell Scrimshaw is non-executive.
-The Executive Directors are Chris Fraser, the Managing Director and CEO and Thomas Staley, Finance Director and CFO.
+The Executive Director is Chris Fraser, the Managing Director and CEO.
 The remaining five Non-Executive Directors are Louise Hardy, Jane Lodge, Noel Harwerth, Lord Hutton and Keith Clarke.

 The Board considers Louise Hardy, Jane Lodge, Noel Harwerth, Lord Hutton and Keith Clarke to be independent in character and independent in judgement and are therefore independent directors.
 Although not all of these directors fully satisfy the guidelines set out in the UK Corporate Governance Code the Board has considered the situation of each director and the relevance of the differences with the guidelines in the context of the Company being listed on AIM and has concluded on each directors’ independence.